+Figure 13-23 Smart Irrigation System

-Potential requirements
+13.12.10 Potential Requirements

 The oneM2M system shall support distributed transactions to multiple devices or applications where the transaction includes the characteristics of atomicity, consistency, isolation and durability.

 The oneM2M system shall support the completion of distributed transactions to multiple devices or applications while maintaining the order of the operations and performing the transaction within a given time frame.